axcasas/Gubernatrix-cristata-iNaturalist-API/README.md

 # Colab

-For this project I used [Google Colab](https://colab.research.google.com/)
+For this project I used [Google Colab](https://colab.research.google.com/).

+Note that the map may not display correctly, as it is an interactive one.
+To run it open a colab or jupyter notebook locally.